 In lieu of a reporter's record, the parties may agree on a brief statement of the case.
 The statement must be filed with the trial court clerk and included in the appellate record.

 34.4.
 Form.

-In Appendices C and E of these rules.
-The Supreme Court and Court of Criminal Appeals-will prescribe the form of the paper and electronic appellate record.
-Court reporters and court recorders must follow the additional requirements in the Uniform Format Manual for Court Reporters.
+The Supreme Court and Court of Criminal Appeals will prescribe the form of the appellate record.

 34.5.
 Clerk's Record